 Goodwill has an indefinite useful life and is not subject to amortisation.
 It is tested annually for impairment or more frequently if events or changes in circumstances indicate that it might be impaired.
-Refer to note 8 for information on the determination of recoverable amount in relation to goodwill.
+Refer to note 8 for information on the determination of the recoverable amount in relation. to goodwill.

 Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
-For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash generating units).
+For the purposes of assessing impairment, assets are grouped at a consolidated level, with Indue being treated as a single cash generating unit (CGU).